pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

               ↑
         origin/master

+Commit `A` is where `origin/HEAD` (the remote master branch) is and `B`, `C`, `D` and `E` is the work I did on master directly and should moved to a feature branch.

 Since a branch in git is just a pointer this is can easily be done.
 Let us first create the new feature branch and call it `feature-x`.
+We do this now because it should have the same state as the current `master` branch.

     git branch feature-x

-This creates a new branch `feature-x` that points to the same commit as the current branch, `master` So both `master` and `feature-x` point to the last commit `E`.
+Both `master` and `feature-x` point to the last commit `E`.

                          feature-x
                           master